AnthonyRansom/surfs_up/README.md

 temeprature when comaring the half year June and end year December results.

 ### Addtional Analysis

-The following additional queries could be done in order to better understand the weather conditions of the Oahu area

-- The following two additonal queries would gather the data for preciptiation for the month of June and December in order to provide insight into the weather conditions for the months of June and December
+The following two additonal queries would gather the data for preciptiation for the month of June and December in order to provide insight into the weather conditions for the months of June and December in the Oahu region
 #### June Precipitation
  - june_prcp = session.query(Measurement.prcp).filter(func.strftime("%m", Measurement.date) == '06').all()